Hybridious/hybridious_mod/README.md

 ### 🚂 Minecart Detector
 Detects and logs chested minecarts with direction and stacking analysis.
-- Logs info to files located in "%APPDATA%\.minecraft\meteor-client\hybridious_mod" in the folders "STACKED_MINECARTS.txt" and "WRONG_DIRECTION_MINECARTS.txt"
+- Logs info to files located in "%APPDATA%\.minecraft\meteor-client\hybridious_mod" in the file called "MinecartDetector.log".

 ### 🌿 LawnMower
 Automatically mows lawns by breaking grass and other vegetation blocks, keeping your surroundings clean and tidy.